val--/family-quiz/README.md

 ---

-Note: as a quiz smaple, i used data from https://www.openquizzdb.org/
+Note: as a quiz sample, i used data from https://www.openquizzdb.org/